Marion Grasby: Marion’s Thailand

 In 2013 Grasby's series Marion's Thailand debuted on Lifestyle Food for Foxtel.
 The 10-part series was shot on location in and around Marion's traditional family home in Thailand and highlighted authentic Thai meals.

 Wok vs Pot

-Wok vs Pot, a three-part series, aired on SBS in August 2020.
+Wok vs Pot, a three-part series, aired on SBS Food in August 2020.
 Hailed as a “delightful new series reminiscent of that classic, The Cook and the Chef”.
 Each episode featured Grasby and chef Silvia Colloca cooking a dish in their own style – Grasby using a wok to cook an Asian-style dish, and Colloca using a pot for her traditional Italian dishes.